-The Denver Underground Film Festival premiered at The Bug on November 21, 22 & 23, 1997 as a showcase for independent filmmakers from Colorado and beyond.
+The Denver Underground Film Festival premiered on November 21, 22 & 23, 1997 as a showcase for independent filmmakers from Colorado and beyond.

-Inspired by the Sunday film parlors organized by Colorado's own Avant Garde filmmaker and film educator Stan Brakhage, DUFF aims to preserve Colorado's legacy of experimental filmmaking by exposing new audiences to classic and contemporary Avant Garde cinema, as well as new independent short and features in all genres.
+Inspired by the Sunday film parlors organized by Colorado's own Avant Garde filmmaker and film educator Stan Brakhage, DUFF aims to preserve Colorado's legacy of experimental filmmaking by engaging audiences with classic Avant Garde cinema and new independent short and features.

-In addition to the first place in each category, awards will include Best of Fest and Honorable Mentions.
+First, second and third places in each category, Best of Fest and Honorable Mentions.

-DUFF is open to filmmakers from Colorado and all over the world with films in the following categories via web download, external drive, DVD and 16mm formats:
+DUFF is open to filmmakers from Colorado and all over the world with films in the following categories via web download, external drives or DVD:

 - Science Fiction

 Please ensure you read our Rules and Regulation prior to submitting.

 1) Submissions must include an entry fee and a completed online entry form.
 Entry fees are not refundable.
 All films must be in English or have English subtitles.

 2) Please provide a download link for your film through enabling the download option on FilmFreeway or through a third party online storage option such a Vimeo or Dropbox.
 Please submit files under 2 gigabytes in size.